 CSP allows eligible employees to use pretax dollars to pay for mass-transit or vanpooling expenses incurred for work-related commuting costs.
-The transit media selected (e.g., CTA, Metra, etc.) is conveniently mailed directly to the participant prior to the beginning of the benefit month.
+The transit media selected (e.g., CTA, Metra, etc.) is conveniently mailed directly to the participant prior to the beginning of the benefit month, or by reloading a Visa debit card for each month's order.